 Thomas Lumley (@tslumley) is Professor of Biostatistics at the University of Auckland.
 His research interests include semiparametric models, survey sampling, statistical computing, foundations of statistics, and whatever methodological problems his medical collaborators come up with.
 He also blogs at Biased and Inefficient

 James Curran's interests are in statistical problems in forensic science.
-He consults with forensic agencies in New Zealand, Australia and the United Kingdom, and produces and maintains expert systems software for the interpretation of evidence.
+He consults with forensic agencies in New Zealand, Australia, the United Kingdom, and the United States.
+He produces and maintains expert systems software for the interpretation of evidence.
 He has experience as an expert witness in DNA and glass evidence, appearing in courts in the United States and Australia.
-He also very strong interests in statistical computing, and in automation projects.
-He is also a director of the University of Auckland's Bioinformatics Institute.
+He has very strong interests in statistical computing, and in automation projects.

 Andrew Balemi is a Professional Teaching Fellow in the Department of Statistics at The University of Auckland.
 He is a former Head of Marketing Science at market research company Colmar Brunton.